jmw86069/colorjam/README.md

 ![](man/figures/README-cat_list_rgb-1.png)<!-- -->

 *(Look how much of this color wheel is blue-green.
-It is not for me.)*
+This style is not for me, haha.)*

+- `preset="rgb2"` the R default RGB color wheel, starting with yellow

 ``` r
 color_pie(